lyach/CV/README.md

 ### Science and English tutoring classes

-**•Aug 2021–Jun 2022**
+**Aug 2021–Jun 2022**

-  •	Tutored undergraduate students at ITESM Campus Puebla in Chemistry, Biology, Programming, and Mathematics courses.
+  •	Tutored undergraduate students at *ITESM* Puebla in Chemistry, Biology, Programming, and Mathematics courses.

-  •	Prepared and conducted English classes for 2nd-grade students at 'Manuel Ávila Camacho' public school in Puebla.
+  •	Prepared and conducted English classes for 2nd-grade students at *'Escuela Primaria Presidente Manuel Ávila Camacho'* elementary school in Puebla.

 ### *Indigenia Mundus A.C.* Non-profit organization

 **Dec 2021–Feb 2022**

-  •	Produced a podcast episode aimed at promoting the organization's social work to support the Wixárika indigenous community.
+  •	Produced a podcast episode aimed at promoting the organization's social work to support the *Wixárika* indigenous community.

 ### *Al Diablo Las Tallas A.C.* Non-profit organization